Order of Polonia Restituta: Succession debate

 Founded by the Polish Republic on 4 February 1921 as a secondary award to the Order of the White Eagle, the Order of Polonia Restituta, or the Order of the Restored Poland, has been alleged as an intended Polish successor to the Polish Order of Saint Stanislaus.
 The new Polonia Restituta order use the same ribbon as the old Saint Stanislaus order and their decorations are very similar.
-The goal was to preserve the tradition of the Order of Saint Stanislaus and its association with Polish history while changing the name which had become associated with Poland's oppression under the Russian Tsars.
+The goal was to preserve the tradition of the Order of Saint Stanislaus and its association with Polish history while changing the name which had become associated with Poland's oppression under the Russian Emperors.

 Organisation

 Among Polish civilian awards, the Order is second only to the rarely awarded Order of the White Eagle.
-Historically the order entitled its recipient to a state pension.
+Historically, the order entitled its recipient to a state pension.
 As such, nominees for the award are evaluated by a special committee responsible for upholding the honour of the order.